naiad-auv/naiad-auv-software/documentation/SPA_over_CANbus.md

 This document includes some first thoughts on how Space Plug-and-Play Avionics (SPA) architecture can be used over CAN bus.

-### Space Plug-and-Play Avionics
+### Space Plug-and-Play Avionics rationale
-1. Design and construction can take weeks and years but assemble of components should be counted in hours or days.
+1. Design and construction of a component can take months or years but assemble should be counted in hours or days.
 2. Power supplied through the "same" hardware connector as data transmission.